sindiga-dev/Recipe-finder/README.md

 ## Description

 This is a simple Recipe finder app that helps the user to find different recipes of different meals, by searching the name, origin or main ingredient.
-The recipe finder displays the ingredients and cooking procedure. it also has a Youtube tutorial
+The recipe finder displays the ingredients and cooking procedure. it also has a Youtube tutorial.
+The app also generats random meals that you can cook

 ![myimage-alt-tag](./images/Screenshot%20from%202022-09-03%2014-11-22.png)